Dallah-Jnr/Akande-Project/README.md

 ## Description

-This project is a demonstration of a simple website built using only HTML and CSS.
+This project is a demonstration of a simple website built using only HTML, CSS and JavaScript.
 It showcases the use of these core web technologies to create a responsive and visually appealing web page.

 ## Table of Contents